L-based numerical linked cluster expansion for square lattice models: expansion

 \section{{\LL} expansion}

-In this section, we introduce the {\LL} expansion, whose building block is an {\LL}-shape cluster.
-We find that such an expansion shares the advantages of the square-based NLCE over the site- and bond-based ones, because the bare sums in the {\LL} expansion exhibit a significantly better convergence at lower temperatures than the bare sums of the site and bond expansions (the convergence of the {\LL} expansion is also better than that of the square expansion).
+In this section we introduce the {\LL} expansion, whose building block is an {\LL}-shape cluster.
+We find that, for the spin-1/2 models studied here, such an expansion shares the advantages of the square-based NLCE over the site- and bond-based ones, because the bare sums in the {\LL} expansion exhibit a significantly better convergence at lower temperatures than the bare sums of the site and bond expansions (the convergence of the {\LL} expansion is also better in most cases considered than that of the square expansion).
 The {\LL} expansion also shares the advantages of the site- and bond-based NLCEs over the square-based one, because resummation techniques can be used to significantly extend convergence to temperatures that are lower than those accessible via the bare sums of any of the expansions considered.

 The clusters appearing in the first 3 orders of the {\LL} expansion are shown, along with their embedding factors, in Fig.~\ref{fig:L_clusters}.
-The first (and smallest) cluster of the {\LL} expansion, which is the same as for the other expansions mentioned, is the single site.
-This cluster determines the infinite-temperature value of many observables, such as the entropy, and constitutes the zeroth order of the {\LL} expansion.
+The first, and smallest, cluster of the {\LL} expansion, which is the same as for the other expansions mentioned, is the single site.
+This cluster determines the infinite-temperature value of various observables, such as the entropy, and constitutes the zeroth order of the {\LL} expansion.
 The second cluster is the building block of our expansion, an {\LL}-shape cluster.
 There is only one such cluster per site in the square lattice.
 This cluster constitutes the first order of the {\LL} expansion.
 The second order includes two clusters in which the {\LL} building blocks share a site.
-As for the (corner-sharing) square expansion previously mentioned, larger clusters are constructed by adding building block clusters that share sites (not bonds) with previously constructed clusters.
+As for the corner-sharing square expansion previously mentioned, larger clusters are constructed by adding building block clusters that share sites (not bonds) with previously constructed clusters.
 Note that the two clusters in the third order of the expansion have different values of $L(c)$, $c=3$ can be embedded only one way per site whilst $c=4$ has $L(c=4)=2$ as the two {\LL} blocks can be arranged horizontally or vertically.